fastify/fastify/docs/Hooks.md

 <a name="before-handler"></a>
 ### beforeHandler
 Despite the name, `beforeHandler` is not a standard hook like `preHandler`, but is a function that your register right in the route option that will be executed only in the specified route.
-Can be useful if you need to handle the authentication at route level instead of at hook level (`preHandler` for example.)
+Can be useful if you need to handle the authentication at route level instead of at hook level (`preHandler` for example.), it could also be an array of functions.
 **`beforeHandler` is executed always after the `preHandler` hook.**

 ```js